kathgironpe/textile_editor_helper/README.md

 Directions to get the helper up and running for your install:

 First, you'll need to add the gems required.
-RedCloth and htmlentities are for the preview feature.
+RedCloth (or an alterntative) and htmlentities are also required.

 	 gem 'textile_editor_helper'